 Books

-Paula’s debut book, The Emotional Politics of Racism: How Feelings Trump Facts in an Era of Colorblindness, was published by Stanford University Press in 2015, and named one of the Ten Must-Read Academic Books of 2015 by Flavorwire.
+Paula’s debut book, The Emotional Politics of Racism: How Feelings Trump Facts in an Era of Colorblindness, published by Stanford University Press, and named one of the Ten Must-Read Academic Books by Flavorwire.

-By examining the role of socially shared emotions in contemporary instances of racial violence and discrimination, this book argues that people’s emotional perceptions about crime, terrorism, immigration, and welfare programs often trump what empirical facts say about these issues.
-Thus, in understanding and challenging systemic oppression, it is critical to take the unique logics of racialized emotions seriously.
+By examining the role of public emotions in contemporary instances of racial violence and discrimination, this book argues that public feelings particular social issues often trump what empirical facts say about these issues.
+Thus, in understanding and challenging systemic discrimination, it is critical not only to take the unique logics of public feelings seriously but to learn to cultivate emotional economies that are supportive of equitable and inclusive systems change.

 "The Emotional Politics of Racism is a sustained act of ethical witnessing.
 Paula Ioanide offers fresh insights into the relationship between social order and alienation, showing the interrelation of explanatory and affective modes that perpetuate gendered racial hierarchy.
 A must read for all students of racial capitalism."